khaledh/khaledh.github.io/docs/osdev/03-targeting-uefi-p1.md

 Nim does support cross-compiling to Windows using the `-d:mingw` flag.
 However, while the executable we want is a Windows executable format, the target OS is not Windows, but UEFI.
 Nim doesn't have a target OS for UEFI, so we'll need to use the `--os:any` flag to tell the compiler to not use any OS-specific code (it only expects a handful of ANSI C library functions to be available).
 We'll Nim to use specific values for these arguments.

-We also pass the `clang` flags we used earlier to the compiler and linker using the `--passC` and `--passL` flags respectively.
+We also pass the `clang` flags we used earlier to the compiler and linker using the `--passc` and `--passl` flags respectively.

 ```sh-session
 $ nim c \